-Is The Supreme Court Going To Soon Give Haters Of The 'Deep State' What They Want?
+Is The Supreme Court About To Give Haters Of The 'Deep State' What They Want?

 In the 84 years since then, the court has repeatedly refused to make a similar decision.
 Even conservative icons like the late Justice Antonin Scalia refused invitations to revisit it.

-But in Thursday's case, Justice Neil Gorsuch, joined by Justice Clarence Thomas and Chief Justice Roberts said the time had come to draw a line in the sand.
+But in Thursday's case, Justice Neil Gorsuch, joined by Justice Clarence Thomas and Chief Justice John Roberts said the time had come to draw a line in the sand.
 The court's newest appointee, Brett Kavanaugh, did not vote in the case, as he arrived at the court a week after this case was argued.

-That left Alito, with the whip hand — either to cast his lot with the three or with the courts liberals.
-He sided with the liberals, but said if a majority of the court were willing to revisit the issue in a different context, he might be willing to.
+That left Alito, with the whip hand — either to cast his lot with the three or with the court's liberals.
+He sided with the liberals, but said if a majority of the court were willing to revisit the issue in a different context, he might be willing also.

 "If a majority of this Court were willing to reconsider the approach we have taken for the past 84 years," Alito said, "I would support that effort."